Need some eco-friendly Valentine’s Day ideas?

 Make A Playlist

-The chances are that at some point in your life you made a compilation tape for a significant other (or the person you hoped might be your significant other).
-Wasn’t it fun carefully selecting the songs to make the other person you were cool and knew all the right bands?
+Depending on your age, the chances are that at some point in your life you made a compilation tape for a significant other (or the person you hoped might be your significant other).
+Wasn’t it fun carefully selecting the songs to make the other person think you were cool and knew all the right bands?
 Why not do the same now?
 It could be fun picking songs from all the various points in your life together as a couple.

 Show Your Love For Others Less Fortunate

-Would you add anything to this list of alternative Valentine’s Day ideas?
+Would you add anything to this list of eco-friendly Valentine’s Day ideas?